a plant i’d order: pulmonaria rubra

 Just after or even as the hellebores begin, and overlapping them, P. rubra (Zones 5-8) is the next perennial to open in the garden here each year.
 It’s even early among the pulmonarias, actually (which more often have blue flowers, or pinky-purple).
 The snow has barely melted, and there it is: starting to bloom.

 We’ve had many years together, and owing to the generous divisions it’s always happy to offer (and the self-sowns, too), P. rubra has become one of my standbys for massing in loose sheets in the shade under deciduous shrubs, where I want cover and a little early fun, but not a lot of extra work.
 It spreads happily but not aggressively, and is very easy to dig out.

 The maintenance regimen includes only one hard cutback a year, after flowering.
 Lungwort will sulk and perhaps go temporarily dormant if the area gets terribly dry, and doesn’t want to be sodden, either, which will quickly rot off the plants.

 P. rubra combines well with various bulbs; I have clumps of white Narcissus interplanted in one mass of it, and everyone seems perfectly happy together.

 There are named cultivars of P. rubra, such as ‘Redstart,’ and even one with variegated, white-margined leaves called ‘David Ward.’
 But to me that last one’s overkill; the flowers are the point with this gem, that extra-optimistic flash of red that admittedly burns out after a good long show to pinkish-red, the sign of warmer days to come.

 My only question about P. rubra: Why isn’t it more widely available?
-Fortunately, Lazy S’s in Virginia and Joy Creek Nursery in Oregon offers it up in their catalog.
+Fortunately, some years Lazy S’s in Virginia offers it, and Joy Creek Nursery in Oregon offers it up most of the time in their catalog.
 If I didn’t already have it, I know what I would do…order some.